Inplex-sys/BlackCap-Grabber-NoDualHook/proof.md

 The `inject.js` file, which is executed by the main thread of Electron (Discord), is responsible for stealing the Discord session token and collecting various information about the victim.
 The attacker receives this information, but a copy is also sent to `https://eggplant-river-bellflower.glitch.me/hello/` using a `POST` method (see [link](https://github.com/KSCHdsc/BlackCap-Inject/blob/main/index.js#L32)).

-A review of the code ([link](https://github.com/KSCHdsc/BlackCap-Inject/blob/main/index.js#L293)) reveals that the `post()` function sends all of the victim's information with the first argument being `'config.apiurl'`, which is a variable contained in the `config` object and holds the owner's website URL.
+A review of the code [link](https://github.com/KSCHdsc/BlackCap-Inject/blob/main/index.js#L368) reveals that the `post()` function sends all of the victim's information with the first argument being `'config.UWUWED'`, which is a variable contained in the `config` object and holds the owner's website URL.